RedHatInsights/insights-host-inventory/README.md

 ## Running Adhoc Jobs using Different Image

-There may be a job (ClowdJobInvocation), which requires using a special image that is different from the one used by the parent application, i.e. host-inventory.
+There may be a job (ClowdJobInvocation) which requires using a special image that is different from the one used by the parent application, i.e. host-inventory.
 Clowder out-of-the-box does not allow it.
-[Running Special Job](docs/running_special_job.md) describes how to accomplish it.
+[Running a Special Job](docs/running_special_job.md) describes how to accomplish it.